javalisson/github-followers/README.md

 You can find on [GitHub](https://github.com/javalisson), [LinkedIn](https://www.linkedin.com/in/alissonprestes/) and [Facebook](https://www.facebook.com/javalisson)

-## Repository, hosted demo and Docker image
+## Repository, hosted demo and Docker images

 The [source code](https://github.com/javalisson/github-followers) is on GitHub